phoddie/runmod/readme.md

 Because the mod is run as a dynamically loaded module on a microcontroller, the environment is quite constrained.
 This section describes some details to be aware of.

 #### Language features
-The XS JavaScript engine implements the JavaScript 2018 specification with a very high degree of conformance.
-However, to fit the engine into the 1 MB of flash together with the networking firmware and still have room for mods, some JavaScript features are removed.
+The XS JavaScript engine implements the JavaScript 2018 specification with a [very high degree of conformance](https://github.com/Moddable-OpenSource/moddable/blob/public/documentation/xs/XS%20Conformance.md).
+However, to fit the engine into the 1 MB of flash available on the ESP8266 together with the networking firmware and still have room for mods, some JavaScript features are removed.
 Invoking the features generates an exception.
 These are the features that are unavailable:

 - Atomics
 - RegExp